6 Further WCM delusions

 NOTES

 [1] @StevenIsserlis tweeted at 5:58 pm on Fri, Sep 21, 2018.
-If I seem to be using Steven Isserlis as a source for several of these beliefs it’s only because he so often repeats them and with such sincerity and conviction.
-It’s the underlying belief-system I’m questioning here, not the integrity of any practising musician, listener or follower.
+If I seem to be using Steven Isserlis as a source for several of these beliefs it’s only because he so often and sincerely repeats them.
+It’s the underlying belief-system I’m questioning here, not the integrity or conviction of any practising musician, listener or follower.

 [2] Burnham, Scott.
 1995.
 Beethoven Hero.
 (Princeton University Press.)